 Sande HartFounder, Leadership Chair Emeritus, Compassionate California

-Sande Hart is one of the core founders of Compassionate California, and has been actively supporting compassionate community campaigns with the Charter for Compassion since 2009.
+Sande Hart was one of the core founders of Compassionate California and has been actively supporting the compassionate cities campaigns with the Charter for Compassion since 2009.
+Sande is the Founding President of S.A.R.A.H.
+(Spiritual And Religious Alliance for Hope) women’s international organization.

 Jo Ann GainesJo Ann Gaines' commitment to service and creative collaboration began relatively early in life.
 While a student at Douglass College/Rutgers, deep focus/meditation on abstract math problems registered surprising results, and Jo Ann was soon drawn to creative group meditation as a powerful force for good in the world.